-- The issuer of the security to which the corporate action refers must designate, for the purposes of IBERCLEAR, a single agent to manage the action; that agent must be an IBERCLEAR participant. - Information will be exchanged between the agent, IBERCLEAR and the other participants using standard communication formats. - The issuer and the agent must notify the details of the corporate action to IBERCLEAR, which will check that the action is valid and that the information provided by the two entities matches.
+- The issuer of the security to which the corporate action refers must designate, for the purposes of IBERCLEAR, a single agent to manage the action; that agent must be an IBERCLEAR participant.

-- Issuers must make the charges and credits deriving from the corporate action through IBERCLEAR using the same system as for other cash movements, i.e. through the entities' accounts in TARGET2.
+- Information will be exchanged between the agent, IBERCLEAR and the other participants using standard communication formats. - The issuer will notify the details of the corporate action to IBERCLEAR and the agent must confirm them expressly. - Issuers must make the charges and credits deriving from the corporate action through IBERCLEAR using the same system as for other cash movements, i.e. through the entities' accounts in TARGET2.